AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

 <!-- Explain the purpose of presentations -->

+## Class 1

-* **Class 1** - *Teach purpose of presentations and mentally prepare the class.*
+*Teach purpose of presentations and mentally prepare the class.*

+## Class 2

-* **Class 2** - *Organize and Coordinate who and when students are presenting.*
+*Organize and Coordinate who and when students are presenting.*

-* **Class 3, 4, and 5** - *33% of the class will properly teach the class about themselves in less than 4 minutes.
+## Class 3, 4, and 5

+*Each of these class days, 33% of the class will properly teach the class about themselves in less than 3 minutes.
 Include the following as guidelines:*

-    - [ ] Who you are (How do you describe your history, experience, and character...)
+- [ ] Who you are (How do you describe your history, experience, and character... what's the story that brought you to this class?)
 - [ ] Your current understanding of life, your work, your hobbies, and your family...
 - [ ] What it is you want to do with the skills you're learning...
 - [ ] What is important to you outside of school, work, family, and hobbies...
 - [ ] And lastly, a problem you currently have/see that you'd like to solve with technology.

+## Class 6, 7, 8

-* **Class 6** - *25% of the class will teach the class about something they know well in less than 3 minutes. i.e. A special skill, talent or task.*
+*Each of these class days, 33% of the class will teach the class about something they know well in less than 3 minutes. i.e. A special skill, talent or task, not coding/programming related.*

+## Class 9, 10, 11

+*Each of these class days, 33% of the class will pitch your graduation app idea to the class in less than 3 minutes.
+What’s the problem?
+How does this app solve it?*

 By the end of this Full-Stack Program you will have the tools to build a mobile app with a server, database, and a front-end app.
 To prove this to you, your family, and your future employers you will build an app of your design as a Capstone Project upon graduation.
 Think of it as your thesis for web development.